Warning: Your browser may not be able to render this page correctly.

 (Besides my husband and family—and books, of course!—in alphabetical order, because I couldn't possibly rank them…)

 When my husband read this, he worried people might think of me like Betty Crocker.
-I don't know what he thinks is wrong with Betty Crocker, but just for the record, I am nothing like her. <g> I don't even own an apron.
+I don't know what he thinks is wrong with Betty Crocker, but just for the record, I am nothing like her. :-) I don't even own an apron.

 Like many red-blooded women, I love shopping.
 But I hate to pay full price, so I always head for the sale racks first.
 And discount stores are my favorites.
-You'll find me at Loehmann's, TJ Maxx, Ross, and Marshall's much more often that at the mall.
+You'll find me at Loehmann's, TJ Maxx, Ross, and Marshall's much more often than at the mall.
 Unless it's an outlet mall, that is!
 I also discount shop online.
 For just one example, my daughter and I both love 15DollarStore.com.

 I love playing games.
 Video games?
 Yes!
 Card games?
 Yes!
 Board games?
 Yes!
 Here are a few of my current favorites: